bb511/ATLAS/Wmunu.md

 ### 5.1 Estimation of Background Shape

 The data was observed for ptcones and etcones larger than 2 GeV.
 The distribution obtained corresponds to events which have passed all the other selection cuts except the cone cuts.
-The shape of this distribution, as shown in [Slider 3.4](#slider-34), gives a rough estimate of the shape of the QCD background contribution.
+The shape of this distribution, as shown in [Slider 3.4](#slider-34), gives a rough estimate of the shape of the QCD background contribution for a range of cuts set on the cones.
 In order to further refine the shape, the signal events present in the background were subtracted.
-The QCD estimate shape obtained was normalized with the Monte Carlo contributions (both signal and background).
-The difference between the data and net shape obtained was minimized.
-The normalization constants were noted and chi-squares evaluated.
+The QCD shape obtained was normalized with the Monte Carlo contributions (both signal and background).
+The difference between the data and net shape obtained was minimized in order to attain the appropriate normalization constants.
+The normalization constants were noted, briefed in the titles in [Slider 3.4](#slider-34), and chi-squares were evaluated.
 It was observed that the data overshoots the signal and this discrepency has been accouted for as a systematic uncertainty which is further discuessed in the [Summary](summary.md#uncertainty).

 <a name="slider-34"></a>

 {% include slider.html selector="BackgroundAnalysisMunu" %}

 #### __Slider 3.4__: The plots shows the results obtained by accounting for the background contribution due to QCD.
-The simulated process were renormalized with the QCD processes to obtain better comparison with measured data.
+The simulated processes were renormalized with the QCD processes to obtain better comparison with measured data.

 ### 5.2 ABCD Method

 The data driven ABCD method was also attempted to estimate the nummber of QCD events present in the measured data.
-This density plots generated by this method have been shown in [Slider 3.5](#slider-35).
-For uncorrelated signals, the B quadrant must consist of signal alone while the other 3 quadrants must be dominated with background.
+This method assumes that the $p_{T}^{cones}$, and $p_{T}$ variables are uncorrelated with $m_{T}$ of the $W^{\pm}$ decay.
+The density plots generated by this method is shown in [Slider 3.5](#slider-35).
+For uncorrelated signals, the B quadrant must consist of signal counts while the other 3 quadrants must be dominated with background.
 [Table 3.2](#table-32) shows the number of counts recorded in each quadrant.

 <a name="table-32"></a>